Studio Owner and Director, Instructor

 Jenny has been dancing for over 30 years and studied jazz, tap, ballet, lyrical, and musical theater.
 She has been teaching since 1999 throughout the Chicago-land area.

 From her first ballet class at the age of 3, Jenny had a passion for dancing and performing.
 Throughout her youth, she danced at Palmer’s Dance & Gymnastics and Dorothy’s Dancing Unlimited.
 Jenny also performed in theatrical productions such as "The Nutcracker" with Pennsylvania Ballet Company and "The Night Before Christmas" with Dayton Ballet.
 She participated in dance team and Orchesis throughout high school, in addition to continuing studio classes.
 Jenny was the only freshman accepted as a Company member for Orchesis (dance troupe), which is also where she got her start choreographing.
 Her start in choreographing sort of happened by accident while recovering from a spinal fusion surgery from '95 - '96.
-When she graduated from Lake Park High School in 1999, she started teaching dance under the direction of her former dance instructor Mary Pilalis, and fell in love teaching.
+When she graduated from Lake Park High School in 1999, she started teaching dance under the direction of her former dance instructor and fell in love with teaching.
 After teaching for two years while earning an associates degree at College of DuPage, she attended Illinois State University and graduated with a BA in Communications.
 She began teaching again part time when she graduated college.
 Her full time focus was on her Marketing and Events career that she continued to build and move up in until 2012.

 In 2012 she realized where her true passion was, and that is in the studio with her students.
 After focusing on a marketing career for 10 years, she decided to pursue her dream of teaching full-time.
 Jenny formed Dreams Dance Academy – a true life-long dream.
-She started "Dreams Dance Academy: The Traveling Studio" in September 2012 by renting space at community and fitness centers in three towns, and it skyrocketed from there.
+She started "Dreams Dance Academy: The Traveling Studio" in July 2012 by renting space at community and fitness centers in three towns, and it skyrocketed from there.
 DDA reached 85 students in just five months.
 In August 2013, Jenny obtained her own studio space in La Fox to accommodate the quickly growing program.
 And in August 2015, DDA moved to St. Charles to a 3-studio facility which she hopes to call home for a very long time now that we can accommodate our growing program.
 The current home is truly the dream studio she always envisioned in her mind!
 In summer 2019 as the studio continued to grow at a quick rate (right before they pandemic!), DDA expanded again and added an additional 1,100 square feet to accommodate an additional dance room.

-Jenny is actively involved in the community, including the Downtown St. Charles Partnership and Chamber of Commerce.
-In her spare time, she can be found volunteering at Lazarus House or spoiling Molly the Studio Dog!
+Jenny is actively involved in the community and in her spare time, she can be found crafting, spending time with family and friends, and spoiling Molly the Studio Dog!

 As a competitor, she was one of the first members of the highly recognized Midwest Movement under Ted Jackson.
 Jory went on to train in the Theater Department of Northern Illinois University, where she studied Ballet, Pointe & Modern extensively.